-When writing your own build scripts for Java development, you can use build toolchains such as [Gradle](#) or [Maven](#) to resolve Java dependencies.
-As an alternative to the [IBM CICS SDK for Java](#), they can retrieve libraries from a remote repository or allow-listed local repositories.
-After finishing coding, you can use the CICS-provided [Gradle](#) and [Maven](#) plug-ins to build and deploy a CICS bundle that includes your Java application.
+When writing your own build scripts, you can use build toolchains such as [Maven](#) or [Gradle](#) to resolve Java dependencies.
+As an alternative to the IBM CICS SDK for Java, they can retrieve libraries from a remote repository or allow-listed local repositories.